Xammand/2011-Roblox/README.md

 - Show Header Twitter Link (JS): Roblox has a hidden Twitter link in the header, this option enables it.
 - Hide Avatar/Item Buttons: Hides "3D", "Show Items", etc. buttons as Roblox didnt have them back then.
 - Classic Report Link: Enables the classic report link used before 2011.
-- Don't Stretch Game Images: Game pictures or no longer widescreen (how they were back then) so they are stretched to be widescreen.
+- Don't Stretch Game Images: Game pictures are no longer widescreen (how they were back then) so they are stretched to be widescreen.
 This option makes the image not be stretched if you do not like that.
-- Enable Facebook Features: Roblox used to have many Facebook features on its site, this option will add fake share buttons and other related things when enabled.
+- Enable Facebook Features (3.0+): Roblox used to have many Facebook features on its site, this option will add fake share buttons and other related things when enabled.
+Roblox 2.0 and older did not have facebook features.
-- **Home** Notifications in Home Page (JS): Moves the notifications into the home page, like in 2011.
-- **Home** Games on Right (Late 2011): Moves the games to the right side if using the late 2011 layout.
-- **Home** Show All Games on Right: Shows all games on the right side instead of just five.
-Games on right option must be enabled for this option to work.
+- **Home** Show All Games (Late 2011): Shows all games on the right side instead of just five.
+- **Home** Hide Games (Early 2011): Hide games in early 2011 layout as they weren't there back then.
 - **Profile** More accurate About Header: Enables a more accurate profile header instead of the modern styled one.
 - **Profile** Hide Top Configure Button: Hides the configure button on the top of the profile page, as it wasnt there in 2011.
 - **Inventory** Ungroup Tabs: Shows every inventory tab as their own button instead of being grouped together.